NHSDigital/interoperability-standards-documentation/input/pagecontent/clinical-module.md

 ### Execution General Outline

-The delivery of [Patient Summary](#patient-summary) is required in order to simplify the delivery of [Assessments and Care Planning](#assessments-and-care-planning) and [Care Coordination](#care-coordination), both of these require records to be shared.
+The delivery of [Sharing Patient Record (Core)](#sharing-patient-record-core) is required in order to simplify the delivery of [Assessments and Care Planning](#assessments-and-care-planning) and [Care Coordination](#care-coordination), both of these require records to be shared.
 In particular if don't shared patient summary records, options such as `messaging` or `email/fax` will have to be selected and/or the solution becomes complex which will block adoption.

 The chart below shows this relationship (durations of phases are not correct (by a long shot))